-PhD in Epidemiology,Tulane University
+PhD, Epidemiology,Tulane University

-MPH in Epidemiology, Emory University
+MPH, Epidemiology, Emory University

-BS in Microbiology/Psychology, Louisiana State University
+BS, Microbiology/Psychology, Louisiana State University

 Katherine Theall, the Cecile Usdin Professor and director of the Mary Amelia Douglas-Whited Community Women’s Health Education Center, is faculty in the department of global community health and behavioral sciences.
 As a social epidemiologist, Theall's research focuses on policy and community influences on health disparities, with a particular emphasis on neighborhood conditions.
 Her research and teaching interests and area span both practical and theoretical social epidemiology, including women and children’s health; community and social network influences on health outcomes; race and gender inequities; substance use and mental health; and social epidemiologic theory and methods.
 She is actively involved in interventions and policies aimed at altering environments for better health in vulnerable populations.